cartant/rxjs-marbles/README.md

 ## Usage with Tape

 As with Jasmine and Mocha, instead of passing your test function directly to Tape, pass it to the library's `marbles` function.
-The `marbles` function will concatenate an additional arguments it receives.
+The `marbles` function will concatenate the additional `Test` argument it receives from Tape.

-The `marbles` function is generic and the types can be specified so that the additional arguments will have type information, like so:
+The `marbles` function is generic and the `Test` type can be specified so that its type information is used, like this:

 ```ts
 import * as tape from "tape";